minsu9486/minsu9486.github.io/portfolio/_others/adaptation.md

 ---
 title: "Adaptation"
 permalink: /adaptation/
-excerpt: "A 2D survive game which two players should cooperate together and evolve their body parts."
+excerpt: "A 2D survive game in which two players should cooperate and evolve on the open world"
 header:
   image: /assets/images/adap_main_wide.png
   teaser: /assets/images/adap_char.png